Lakhapadar

 Lakhapadar is a village and former non-salute princely state on the Saurashtra peninsula in Gujarat, western India.

 According to Census 2011 information the location code or village code of Lakhapadar village is 515721.
 Lakhapadar village is located in Dhari Tehsil of Amreli district in Gujarat, India.
-It is situated 22km away from sub-district headquarter Dhari and 37km away from district headquarter Amreli.
+It is situated 22 km away from sub-district headquarter Dhari and 37 km away from district headquarter Amreli.
 As per 2009 stats, Lakhapadar village is also a gram panchayat.

 The total geographical area of village is 1596.31 hectares.
 Lakhapadar has a total population of 1,243 peoples.
 There are about 255 houses in Lakhapadar village.
-Savar Kundla is nearest town to Lakhapadar which is approximately 37km away.
+Savar Kundla is nearest town to Lakhapadar which is approximately 37 km away.